aasken/BB-ITC110/README.md

   g)5 Value

-2. Which of the following is a variable, and which is a string? spam Variable  &  'spam' String
+2. Which of the following is a variable, and which is a string? spam is a Variable  &  'spam' is a String

 3. Name three data types.
   Integers, Floating Point Number, Strings